phanumat/Documentation/code-review-guidelines.rst

     object."${mystring}"()

-Which can be very handy, but when ``${mystring}`` comes from a HTTP request, outside the SmartThings platform, or from another SmartApp or Device Handler, we need to validate the input.
+Which can be very handy, but when ``${mystring}`` comes from a HTTP request, outside the PEA HiVE platform, or from another SmartApp or Device Handler, we need to validate the input.

 The preferred method of validation is to use a ``switch()`` statement on the input before doing anything with it: